asierra/Metagrafica/mg.1.md

 ## Graphics state

 The graphics state manages properties that are used when the graphics is printed or displayed.
 The first type are attributes and the second are geometric transformations.
-The attributes has an integer number as argument.
-Every command that starts with the character L is for lines, F for filling and T for text.
+Each attribute has an integer number as argument.
+Every command that starts with the character L is for lines, with F for filling and with T for text.

 `LPATRN n`
 :  Line patterns like points and dashes.
 There is a number of predefined patterns.